stratisproject/Documentation/source/SmartContracts/Tutorial2-HelloWorld/hello-world-tutorial-introduction.rst

         ...
     }

 The ``[Deploy]`` attribute only needs to be specified when more than one class is declared in the file, but specifying it anyway is fine.
-When a smart contract is deployed, the entire cs file is compiled into Common Intermediate Language (CIL), which is then supplied to the deployment call.
+When a smart contract is deployed, the entire C# file is compiled into Common Intermediate Language (CIL), which is then supplied to the deployment call.

+The first parameter passed to the constructor must be an object conforming to the ``ISmartContractState`` interface:

 ::